Nicholas Devereux: Life

 As the Devereux brothers were successful business, many people with relatively small savings would seek their advice regarding possible investments.
 By 1821 a custom had developed whereby they would leave money with the brothers for safekeeping.
 Even after both had retired from active business, they retained a bookkeeper at the Devereux office at 12 Bleecker Street, to keep track of accounts.
 In 1839, Nicholas decided it was time to form a corporation to carry on this work.
-They founded the Utica Savings Bank, for which they obtained a charter.
+They founded the Utica Savings Bank (now part of Park National Bank), one of the first savings banks in America, for which they obtained a charter.
 John was elected president.
 At first the bank was operated from Nicholas Devereux's office, a vacant shop where the corporation secretary, Stalham Williams would receive deposits.
 Passbooks were kept on shelves behind the shop counter.
 On the wall was a gauge for measuring height for the purposes of identification, and a detailed physical description of each depositor was maintained in a memorandum book.
 In 1868, the bank moved to new quarters on the corner of Genesee and Fayette streets.

 Largely through his efforts the State Hospital was located in Utica and he was a member of the first board of managers.
-He was a director in the Utica Steam Woolen Mills and of the New York Life and Trust Company.
-In the interest of the New York Life and Trust Company he spent some time in Albany and while there took an active part in the organization of the Utica and Schenectady Railroad, of which he became a director.
+He was a director in the Utica Steam Woolen Mills and of the New York Life Insurance and Trust Company(merged with the Bank of New York in 1922).
+In the interest of the New York Life Insurance and Trust Company he spent some time in Albany and while there took an active part in the organization of the Utica and Schenectady Railroad, of which he became a director.
 He owned at various times large quantities of real estate in Utica and Western New York and in the vicinity of Scranton, Pennsylvania.
 He held at one time title to over 50,000 acres of land in that State.

 As a financier and director, he was involved in the Utica Water Works, and also the Steam Woolen Mills of Utica.
 The mill, which employed about 100 people, manufactured broadcloth.

 According to Francis Kernan, "Nicholas Devereux was very charitable and hospitable — a cultured, pious, progressive Irish-American.
 He was proud of his nationality and of his faith, and this pride was expressed in action whenever and wherever the opportunity arose."
 Nicholas Devereux died at Utica, New York, 29 Dec., 1855.